-Sami was craving for pasta in Tokyo and I very reluctantly went into a Japanese-Pasta-Fusion joint, Spajiro.
+Sami was craving for pasta in Tokyo and I very reluctantly went into a Japanese-Italian-Pasta-Fusion joint, Spajiro.
 This is a retro-engineered version of the very satisfying dish I had there that makes natto, the infamous fermented soy beans, accessible even for the sceptics.
+Serves two.
 Continue reading Spajiro Spaghetti

 The anchovies really do the trick in this sauce.
 Without the olives and capers, this is a great base for other tomato-sauces.

 500 grs ripe tomatoes or tinned tomatoes

 Finely chop the onion, garlic and chili, sweat with olive oil in a large pan until soft and translucent.
 Meanwhile, peel, de-seed and chop the tomatoes, roughly chop the olives, drain the capers.
 Buzz the anchovies into a pulp in a food processor, adding some tomatoes if necessary.
 Add tomatoes and anchovies to the onions, simmer for 15 minutes until thickened.
 Add tomato concentrate to adjust texture and colour, add olives and capers.
 Adjust seasoning.
 Garnish with plenty of fresh parsley or thyme.

 15 g dried porcini mushrooms, rehydrated in microwave for 30 secs, soaking water reserved

 1 1/4 c sweet white wine, reduced to 2 tb

 1/2 small carrot